andersnord/andersnord.github.io/_posts/2014-09-21-Procedural-Distribution-Tool.markdown

 #### Implementation ####

-The tool was implemented using C# and WPF for GUI.
+The tool was implemented using C# and WPF.
 Please see the report for more details.

 ## [Report][ThesisReport] ##